Skip to main content

 The risk profile for vitamin D deficiency is determined by a predictable intersection of biological and geographic variables.
 Understanding them helps clarify why the calculator gives different outputs for different inputs — and why the population-level "take 1,000 IU" advice misses most of the people who actually need more.

 Northern latitudes in winter: Above approximately 50°N, the solar zenith angle between October and March is too steep for UVB radiation (290–315 nm wavelength) to penetrate the atmosphere and reach the skin in meaningful quantities.
-The rule of thumb "if your shadow is longer than your height, vitamin D synthesis is negligible" captures this well.
 This affects the entirety of the UK, Canada, Scandinavia, northern Europe, and much of Russia for five or more months per year.

 Obesity and body composition: Vitamin D3 is fat-soluble and sequesters readily in adipose tissue.
 At BMI above 30, effective circulating 25(OH)D is approximately 55% lower for the same supplemented dose compared to a lean individual.
-This is not a minor correction — it means that a person with obesity supplementing 1,000 IU/day may achieve serum levels equivalent to someone of normal weight taking 450 IU/day.
 Meaningful supplementation doses for this group typically start at 3,000–4,000 IU/day, confirmed by serum testing.

 Older adults: Cutaneous vitamin D synthesis declines substantially with age.
 The skin of a 70-year-old synthesises approximately 25% of the vitamin D3 of a 20-year-old under identical UV exposure conditions.
-Combined with reduced outdoor activity and potentially reduced dietary intake, older adults — particularly those above 70 — represent a high-risk group for clinically significant deficiency.
+Combined with reduced outdoor activity, older adults above 70 represent a high-risk group for clinically significant deficiency.

 People who cover their skin: Clothing, sunscreen, and habitual indoor activity all reduce UV exposure equivalently to being at a northern latitude.
 A person in a warm climate who consistently covers their skin outdoors may have surprisingly low vitamin D status despite abundant sunshine.